theidari/earthquake_visualization/README.md

 a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.
 <p>

+The instructions for this activity are broken into two parts:

+Part 1: Create the Earthquake Visualization

+Part 2: Gather and Plot More Data